PradeepLoganathan/pradeepl-blog/content/blog/kubernetes/Kubernetes-cluster-api-capi-an-introduction/index.md

 #### Machine

 A _Machine_ represents a K8s node.
 It represents an instance at a provider, which can be any kind of server, like an Azure VM, an AWS EC2 instance, a PXE booted bare-metal server or a Raspberry Pi.
 It is a declarative spec for a platform or infrastructure component that hosts a Kubernetes node such as a bare metal server or a VM.
 A machine resource is immutable.
 When a machine spec is updated, the controller deletes the machine and creates a new one that conforms to the new spec.

+#### MachineHealthCheck

+A _MachineHealthCheck_ crd identifies when a node is unhealthy and needs to be replaced.

 ### Management Cluster Components